Devanagari transliteration: SLP1

 SLP1 (Sanskrit Library Phonetic) is a case-sensitive scheme initially used by Sanskrit Library which was developed by Peter Scharf and (the late) Malcolm Hyman, who first described it in appendix B of their book Linguistic Issues in Encoding Sanskrit.

 The advantage of SLP1 over other encodings is that a single ASCII character is used for each Devanagari letter, a peculiarity that eases reverse transliteration.

 Hinglish

-Hinglish refers to the non-standardized Romanized Hindi used online, and especially on social media.
-In India, Romanized Hindi is the dominant form of expression online.
-In an analysis of YouTube comments, Palakodety et al., identified that 52% of comments were in Romanized Hindi, 46% in English, and 1% in Devanagari Hindi.
+Hinglish refers to the non-standardised Romanised Hindi used online, and especially on social media.
+In India, Romanised Hindi is the dominant form of expression online.
+In an analysis of YouTube comments, Palakodety et al., identified that 52% of comments were in Romanised Hindi, 46% in English, and 1% in Devanagari Hindi.